amao03/lap-counter/README.md

 ## Overview
 This project aims to create a lap counter to count the laps of a swimmer in the pool.
 This is a personal project with Dante Cannarozzi who is a recreational swimmer and WashU alum.
 ## Usage Instructions
-### main.exe
-The easiest way to run the tracker with video is to run `mainApp.exe`.
-This is an executable file with our interface.
 ### /App
 This folder has the code for our interface, which takes a user through tracking from a video.
 You can `cd` into this folder and run `python3 mainApp.py` to use the interface.
 ### /scripts